-Identity Confirmation System (ICS)
+Identity Verification System (IV)

-When a customer requests a credit report, ICS is intended to confirm the customer's identity.
+When a customer requests a credit report, IV is intended to confirm the customer's identity.
 If the customer cannot provide the correct information, the system does not allow that person to view the report.

 SSL (Secure Sockets Layer) Encryption